2023 Rugby World Cup qualifying: Africa

-Rugby Africa has been granted one place at the world cup, which will be awarded to the winners of the 2022 Africa Cup (Africa 1), after a three-round phased process.
-The runner-up (Africa 2) will advance to the Final Qualification Tournament as Africa 2.
+Rugby Africa was granted one place at the world cup, which was awarded to the winners of the 2022 Africa Cup (Africa 1), after a three-round phased process.
+The runner-up (Africa 2) advanced to the Final Qualification Tournament as Africa 2.

 Americas

-The Americas has been awarded two qualifying berths, decided by several play-off matches across both North America and South America.
-Americas 1 will be awarded to the winner of round 3; where North America 1 (the winner of a United States-Canada play-off series) v South America 1 (the winner of SAR 3 Nations Championship) will play each other with the winner on aggregate qualifying for the World Cup.
+The Americas was awarded two qualifying berths, decided by several play-off matches across both North America and South America.
+Americas 1 was awarded to the winner of round 3; where North America 1 (the winner of a United States-Canada play-off series) v South America 1 (the winner of SAR 3 Nations Championship) played each other, with the winner on aggregate qualifying for the World Cup.

-Americas 2 will be the winners on aggregate in a final play-off series between the runners-up of round 3 and the winners of a play-off series between North America 2 and South Americas 2.
-The loser of the final play-off series will progress to the Final Qualification Tournament as Americas 3.
+Americas 2 were the winners on aggregate in a final play-off series between the runners-up of round 3 and the winners of a play-off series between North America 2 and South Americas 2.
+The loser of the final play-off series progressed to the Final Qualification Tournament as Americas 3.